-On 15th October UNICEF will work with key government and development partners across the region to bring handwashing with soap to the top of the hygiene agenda, and to have some fun whilst doing so.
+On 15 October, UNICEF will work with key government and development partners across the region to bring handwashing with soap to the top of the hygiene agenda, and to have some fun whilst doing so.

-Activities in ESAR will revolve around three main objectives - advocacy to raise awareness among the general public and key decision makers on the importance of HWWS; education focused on school age children to increase knowledge on why HWWS is important and to lay the foundations for healthy lifelong habits; and behaviour change particularly with an emphasis on taking HWWS beyond GHD.
+Activities in ESAR will revolve around three main objectives - advocacy to raise awareness among the general public and key decision-makers on the importance of HWWS; education focused on school age children to increase knowledge on why HWWS is important and to lay the foundations for healthy lifelong habits; and behaviour change particularly with an emphasis on taking HWWS beyond GHD.

 Countries from Angola to Zambia will be broadcasting HWWS cartoons, jingles and announcements supported by a wide range of champions, including Pedrito do Bie, a young Angolan musician, the Wiggles, popular Australian children’s entertainers and UNICEF’s partner in raising awareness about HWWS, and not forgetting SOPO, an animated bar of soap who educates children about proper hygiene practices through an innovative cartoon series.
 The power of the private sector will also be harnessed.
 For example in Angola 5 million HWWS text messages will be sent free of charge to users across the country.
 Zimbabwe will actively involve public transport in disseminating messages.

 Throughout the region, children will also take the centre stage in many of the GHD celebrations.
 In Ethiopia, school children will take part in an essays, poems, drawing and songs competition.
 In Madagascar, children will see the fun side of handwashing through the use of puppetry, demonstrations and music by local artists.
-And in Zambia, one million pamphlets featuring the beloved cartoon character “Sara” by children will be distributed.
+And in Zambia, one million pamphlets featuring “Sara”, the beloved cartoon character by children, will be distributed.

 Global Handwashing Day